In the guide

 Claims for breach of contract

-When you sell goods it is a contractual requirement that the goods are of satisfactory quality and therefore safe.
-If the goods are unsafe, the person who bought them can claim compensation for any damage the goods caused.
+When you sell goods, it is a contractual requirement that the goods are of satisfactory quality and, therefore, are safe.
+If the goods are unsafe, the person who bought them can claim compensation for any damage that the goods caused.

 Unlike claims under the Consumer Protection Act 1987, the buyer can also claim compensation for the cost of repairing or replacing the goods.
 There is no minimum claim amount for breach of contract.